Best Online Ed.S. in Educational Leadership Rankings Methodology

 Let’s say you’ve assembled a shortlist of Ed.S. programs from our online Ed.S. rankings and your geographic area.
 All of the prices look reasonable, but you feel like the local options don’t provide enough depth in your areas of interest (e.g. middle school leadership, rural schools, behavioral interventions, equity, etc.).
 This is when the strengths of the Department of Educational Leadership and School of Education could really sway your choice!

 - Departments Are Unique: Research universities & flagship campuses usually have the money to fund multiple departments (e.g. Educational Leadership, Curriculum & Instruction, PreK-12 Teaching, etc.).
-We’ve provided you with a link to the Department of Educational Leadership in our rankings so you can read up on its goals, research projects, and faculty.
+Take the time to read up on departmental goals, research projects, and faculty.

 - Location Dictates Focus: For example, schools in places like Idaho or the Dakotas often have a stake in Indigenous/Native American education.
 Schools in Mississippi and Appalachia may have a long track record in rural initiatives.
 Schools in DC could have a stake in federal education policy.
 Use their location to your advantage.